asciimike/mikemcdonald.co/content/blog/2019/10/05/selection-criteria.md

-However, I was acutely aware that while I succeeded in my primary goal, I had unintentionally neglected other important aspects of my life, such as my outdoor hobbies and a healthy diet. so when I started looking for a new job, my friend Tim suggested I come up with a prioritized list of things that mattered to me I could use to measure each role: my __selection criteria__.
+However, I was acutely aware that while I succeeded in my primary goal, I had unintentionally neglected other important aspects of my life, such as my outdoor hobbies and a healthy diet.
+So when I started looking for a new job, my friend Tim suggested I come up with a prioritized list of things that mattered to me I could use to measure each role: my __selection criteria__.

 # Why have selection criteria?

-Selection criteria provide necessary __clarity__ that help you decide if opportunities are a good fit and then communicate that "goodness of fit" metric back to a potential employer.
+When searching for a new role, selection criteria provide necessary __clarity__ that help you decide if opportunities are a good fit and then communicate that "goodness of fit" metric back to a potential employer.

 Specifically, I use them for two main purposes:

  1. they allow you to __short circuit__ a discussion (e.g. "I don't think this is a good fit because _X_")
  2. they can help you to __focus__ a discussion (e.g. "Let's talk more about your plans for _Y_")

 # Selecting criteria